 I’m so happy with the result and although it did not turn out to be the transition recipe I had in mind, this vegan gluten free gingerbread loaf is PERFECT to make and serve (or give!) during the holiday season.

-- Don’t buy pumpkin puree, make your own large batch in the fall and freeze it so you can use when needed.
+And a tip…don’t buy canned pumpkin puree!
+If you can, make your own large batch in the fall and freeze it so you can use when needed.
 Here’s a step-by-step on how to make homemade pumpkin puree.

-The mini chocolate chips are totally optional, it’s up to you if you want to add them or not.
-I like adding them because it makes the gingerbread loaf more kid-friendly and because why not?
+The mini chocolate chips in the loaf are totally optional, it’s up to you if you want to add them or not, but I like adding them because it makes the gingerbread loaf more kid-friendly and because why not?
 The flavours pair well, so I went for it!

 - Vegan Gluten Free Gingerbread Waffles